nixworks/public/news/2015/07/16/README.md

 ##### South Thailand insurgency
 ### [Two Thai Army soldiers are killed in an ambush in Thailand's Narathiwat Province. ](/news/2015/07/16/two-thai-army-soldiers-are-killed-in-an-ambush-in-thailand-s-narathiwat-province.md)
-_Context: Thailand, Narathiwat, South Thailand insurgency, Thai Army_
+_Context: Thai Army, Thailand, South Thailand insurgency, Narathiwat_

 ##### Papua New Guinea
 ### [At least 11 people are killed and many others injured in a tribal fight in a remote area of Papua New Guinea. ](/news/2015/07/16/at-least-11-people-are-killed-and-many-others-injured-in-a-tribal-fight-in-a-remote-area-of-papua-new-guinea.md)